 |4.
 Develop new technologies||High Tech can achieve Anything|

 |5.
 Alternative Energy||Other forms of energy can replace Oil|

 |6.
 Human Ingenuity||Human Intelligence is boundless|

 BUT STOP: That was the whole point of the Concept vs. Reality argument in the first half of this book.
 Our financial Concept is INFINITE and the Reality on which it is based is FINITE.
 Nothing, I repeat nothing, can keep up with exponential growth on a finite planet.
 Yes, the shocking and dangerous reality is that most of the mainstream energy experts, including most of the alternative energy proponents who ought to be knowing better, are peddling soft lies.

 Nothing surprising – a large part of the alternative energy brigade is funded by corporates who are themselves some form of venture capitalists.
 Their ultimate objective is to sell maximum solar panels or windmills or whatever.
 They are part of the growth paradigm too.
 So whatever they say is never going to contest that paradigm ever.

 Above that, they are well aware that the general public is waiting to hear some soothing assurances, namely that there will be no energy shortage problems in the future as long as we switch to some alternatives that allow us to run business as usual, which of course means to sustain Perpetual Exponential Quantitative Growth.

 This will be evident when we examine False Solutions 1 and 2, which illustrate the futility of battling the exponential.
 Nevertheless, we will examine each of these False Solutions in detail to fully comprehend the sheer limitations of each of these beliefs.

-Time to move on the popular list of Solutions to deal with the Energy and Growth Crisis.
+Time to move on the popular list of False Solutions to deal with the Energy and Growth Crisis.